-Investment property mortgage rates: How much more will you pay?
-[VIDEO]
+Investment and rental property mortgage rates: How much more will you pay?
+[VIDEO + FAQ]

-Investment properties can make you a lot of money.
+Investment and rental properties can make you a lot of money.

-If you acquire the house at the right price, and finance it correctly, it can cash flow for you immediately.
+If you acquire an investment property at the right price, and finance it correctly, it can cash flow for you almost immediately.

-But getting an ultra-cheap mortgage on a rental property is tougher than for a primary residence.
+But getting an ultra-cheap mortgage rate on a rental or investment property is tougher than for a primary residence.
 That’s because lenders charge more for “non-owner occupied” transactions — loanspeak for a property you don’t plan to live in.

-Despite higher rates, investing in real estate is a good idea long-term.
-Here’s how much you can expect to pay to finance that future cash cow.Check today's investment property mortgage rates (Aug 25th, 2019)
+Despite higher rates, investing in real estate is often a good idea long-term.
+Here’s how much you can expect to pay now to finance that future cash flow.Check today's investment property mortgage rates (Nov 19th, 2019)